Explosion at mosque in Indonesia’s Jakarta injures more than 50, police say

 Dozens of people have been rushed to hospital after an explosion at a mosque in the Indonesian capital Jakarta, local police said.

-The incident happened during Friday prayers at a mosque inside a school complex in Kelapa Gading, North Jakarta.
+The incident happened during Friday prayers inside a school complex in Kelapa Gading, North Jakarta.

 City police chief Asep Edi Suheri said the cause of the explosion is still being investigated.

-54 people have been admitted to hospital with injuries ranging from minor to serious and including burns, Suheri said.
+Fifty-four people have been admitted to hospital with injuries ranging from minor to serious and including burns, Suheri said.

-Local news channels showed showed footage of a police line around the school with ambulances standing by.
+Local news channels showed footage of a police line around the school with ambulances standing by.
 Images of the mosque showed no extensive damage.